-frequency and in hours of A project website was established to share and store operation. project information.
-Launched early in the planning process, the website was a central location for important information, resources, and materials.
-A survey (available online or \ in print, in both Spanish and English) gathered information on community transit needs and priorities by asking questions about travel patterns, travel modes, trip purposes, reasons the respondent chooses not to use transit (if applicable), and what could change to make transit a more attractive option.
+Aproject website was established to share and store project information.
+Launched early in the planning process, the website was a central location for important resources, and materials.
+A survey (available online or information, inprint, in both Spanish and English) gathered information on community transit needs and priorities by asking questions about travel patterns, travel modes, trip purposes, reasons the respondent chooses not to use transit (if applicable), and what could change to make transit a more attractive option.
 Transit service providers and planning partners helped promote the first survey and over 200 responses were received.
 In October 2020, a virtual Transit Summit was held attracting over 50 participants.
 The summit provided an overview of the planning process, introduced Orange County's transit system and providers, and set expectations in terms of the amount of funding available to support new transit investments.
 Participants were also asked about their transit goals and priorities, and this information was integrated into the planning process.
 The Transit Summit was promoted in both English and Spanish and featured simultaneous Spanish/English interpretation to help mitigate language barriers.
 A summary of feedback from Phase 1 is available in the appendix.